reidcovington/reidcovington.github.io/about.md

 permalink: /about/
 ---

 Technological innovation continues to accelerate at previously considered unsustainable levels.
 Yet, <span class='tooltip' title='polarized.jpg'>the American people haven’t been this polarized since the Civil War</span>(<a href="http://io9.com/its-been-150-years-since-the-u-s-was-this-politically-1590076355">article</a>).
-The education system, secondary especially, but primary as well, is failing us.
+The education system, secondary especially, but primary as well, is failing us (<a href="http://www.foreignaffairs.com/articles/139113/jal-mehta/why-american-education-fails">article</a>).
 Sociological and cultural epidemics run rampant.
 We’re drowning (not like the <a href="https://www.youtube.com/watch?v=AbB3z2fZ7PM&feature=kp">Avicii song</a>).

 Listen, please don’t take this the wrong way.
 I am merely setting the table for what I believe is an unprecedented opportunity to make massive, meaningful changes.
 And I believe <span class='tooltip' title='techweapon.jpg'>technology is the weapon that we will use to do that</span>.